UnlyEd/next-right-now-admin/README_HOW_TO_USE.md

 It is also possible to create a custom domain manually from the CLI, for any deployment.

 - `yarn deploy` - Deploy the customer1 app (shortcut)
-- `yarn deploy:customer1` - Deploy the customer1 app
-- `yarn deploy:customer2` - Deploy the customer2 app
 - `yarn deploy:all` - Deploy all apps

 #### Production deployment

 While there can be multiple staging deployments, **there is only one production deployment (per project)**

-- `yarn deploy:customer1:production` - Deploy the customer1 app to [https://zeit.co/unly/nrn-customer1](https://zeit.co/unly/nrn-customer1)
-- `yarn deploy:customer2:production` - Deploy the customer2 app to [https://zeit.co/unly/nrn-customer2](https://zeit.co/unly/nrn-customer2)
+- `yarn deploy:production` - Deploy the app to production
-- `yarn deploy:all:production` - Deploy all apps

 > N.B: Those commands use the `now` command with the `--prod` argument behind the wheel.
 > N.B: Those commands are used by our CI server.